ding-ma/mcgill-autoregistration/README.md

 ### How to host on a Google Cloud Service
 1. Create a _Cloud Function_ with content of `src/multiclassRegister.js`.
-Use HTTP Trigger, 512mb of ram, function to execute is `Registration`, allow unauthorized requests (makes life easier).
+Use HTTP Trigger, 512mb of ram, function to execute is `multiclass`, allow unauthorized requests (makes life easier).
 2. Modify the `config` json variable as needed in the script.
 3. Use the following `package.json` for GCP since the `npm start` is slightly different from the one located at the root of the project.
 ```